 Figure 5.11 shows the implementation.
-Unlike the hashed implementation, this compound implementation is asymmetric, so that we must consider the $pdeq_dequeue_1()$ and $pdeq_dequeue_r()$ implementations separately.
+Unlike the hashed implementation, this compound implementation is asymmetric, so that we must consider the pdeq_dequeue_1() and pdeq_dequeue_r() implementations separately.

-Quick Quiz 5.6: Why can't the compound parallel double-ended queue implementation be symmetric? \Box
+Quick Quiz 5.6: Why can't the compound parallel double-ended queue implementation be symmetric? \blacksquare

 The pdeq_dequeue_1() implementation is shown on lines 1-16 of the figure.
-Line 6 acquires the lefthand lock, which line 14 releases.
+Line 6 acquires the left-hand lock, which line 14 releases.
 Line 7 attempts to left-dequeue an element from the left-hand underlying double-ended queue, and, if successful, skips lines 8-13 to simply return this element.
-Otherwise, line 9 acquires the right-hand lock, line 10 leftdequeues an element from the right-hand queue, and line 11 moves any remaining elements on the righthand queue to the left-hand queue, and line 12 releases the right-hand lock.
+Otherwise, line 9 acquires the right-hand lock, line 10 left-dequeues an element from the right-hand queue, and line 11 moves any remaining elements on the right-hand queue to the left-hand queue, and line 12 releases the right-hand lock.
 The element, if any, that was dequeued on line 10 will be returned.